Temporal Cliques Admit Sparse Spanners: The Fireworks Technique

-A symmetrical concept of fireworks can be defined based on the edges $\{u,v\} = e^+(v)$ of a temporal clique $\G=(G,\lambda)$.
-All arguments developed in the context of forward fireworks can be adapted in a symmetrical way, so we will omit most of the details.
-First, we build a directed graph ${G^+=(V,E^+)}$ which is a disjoint set of {\em in-trees}.
-By a transformation analogous to the one above, this set is then converted into a disjoint set ${\cal T}^+ = (V,E_T^+)$ of {\em out-trees} each of which contains only one source which we call a {\em collector}.
+Each out-tree in ${\cal T}^+$ contains only one source which we call a {\em collector}.
 The collector $s$ of an out-tree can reach all of the other vertices in this tree by journeys that leave $s$ through its edge $e^+(s)$, thereby guaranteeing that every other vertex that reaches $s$ can subsequently reach all other vertices in the tree.
+Finally, we can build a temporal spanner $S_T^+=\{\{u,v\} \in E:(u,v) \in {\cal T}^+\} \cup \{\{u,v\} \in E: u$ is a collector$\}$ which we call a {\em backward fireworks spanner}.
+An example of a backward fireworks spanner is given in Figure~\ref{fig:backward-fireworks-spanner}.
 The proofs of the following four lemmas and theorems are symmetrical to the arguments in Section~\ref{subsec:forward_fw}.

 \begin{lemma} The number of collectors in ${\cal T}^+$ is at most $n/2$ \end{lemma}